Photographic artist Luke Rasmussen uses long exposure images to illustrate the path he takes when climbing various rocks.

-With my photographs I try to somehow capture the passage of time and freeze it
+With my photographs I try to somehow capture the passage of time and freeze it.

 Photography and climbing, a combinable hobby.